-Figure~\ref{Fig:ADF} shows the ADF of the four parts along with the best fit from Equation~\ref{equ:adf} using the first five data points ($l\leqslant2\farcs5$) to ensure $l\ll d$ as much as possible.
-The constant $b$ is determined by the zero intercept of the best fit to the ADF at $l=0$.
-The ratio of the turbulent to large-scale magnetic field is a function of constant $b$
+Figure~\ref{Fig:ADF} shows the ADF of the four regions along with the best fit from Equation~\ref{equ:adf} using the first five data points ($l\leqslant2\farcm5$ or $\leqslant2.6$ pc).
+The constant $b$ is determined by the zero intercept of the best fit to the ADF, at $l=0$.
+According to the work by \citet{2009ApJ...706.1504H}, the ratio of turbulent to large scale magnetic fields is a function of the constant $b$: